LoginRadius/engineering-portal/content/guest-post/how-to-build-a-progressive-web-app-with-react/index.md

 ---
-title: "How to Build a Progressive Web App (PWA) with React?"
+title: "How to Build a Progressive Web App (PWA) with React"
-date: "2021-10-11"
+date: "2021-10-22"
 author: "Abdullah Pathan"
 coverImage: "blog-image.png"
 tags: ["React","PWA","npm"]
-description: "This article helps you learn how to develop a simple progressive web app using React."
+description: "Follow this article to understand how to develop a simple React PWA.
+It explains the step-by-step process to help you easily follow along."
 ---

 A Progressive Web App (PWA) is a more dynamic web application that can run as a standalone.
 It offers benefits such as: